 Declare feral goats as a pest species and fund a dedicated state-wide eradication program.

-Commit to eradicating feral pigs from Flinders Island.
+Commit to eradicating feral pigs from Flinders Island and roaming pigs in the northwest.

 Ban ferrets being imported into Tasmania and take steps towards phasing out ferrets being kept as pets to prevent their establishment in the wild.